FREQUENTLY ASKED QUESTIONS

 16. What is my doctor's role in this process?

-Your doctor must complete a form that attests to the fact that you have an eligibility disability.
+Your doctor must complete a form attesting to the fact that you have an eligible disability.
 Our consultants will explain this form to you and to the doctor so that it is completed correctly.

 17. What if my doctor says that I'm not eligible or refuses to complete the form?